Alabama Paycheck Calculator

 How do I use the Alabama Paycheck Calculator?

-Enter gross pay, pay schedule, filing status, A-4 details, pre-tax benefits, and any city occupational tax to estimate take-home pay.
+Enter your gross pay, pay frequency, filing status, A-4 details, pre-tax benefits, and any local occupational tax to estimate your take-home pay.

 What are Alabama’s current income tax brackets?

-Three brackets: 2%, 4%, and 5% top rate.
-Standard deductions and exemptions may reduce taxable income.
+Three brackets: 2%, 4%, and 5%.
+Standard deductions and dependent exemptions may reduce taxable income.

 Does Alabama have city income taxes?

-Not traditional income taxes, but many cities charge an occupational tax on wages earned within city limits.
+Not traditional income taxes, but many cities charge an occupational tax on wages earned within their boundaries.

 How do pre-tax benefits affect my Alabama withholding?

-They lower taxable wages for Alabama and federal income taxes, typically increasing your take-home per dollar contributed.
+Pre-tax benefits lower your taxable income for Alabama and federal taxes, increasing your take-home pay.

 Are bonuses taxed differently in Alabama?